BAGS OF TASTE

 Roles and Responsibilities

 The Board of Directors is ultimately responsible for ensuring that information security is properly managed.
-The Managing Director (Alicia) is responsible for:
+The CEO (Alicia) is responsible for:

 - The development and upkeep of this policy